jtakayama/makahiki/install/doc/redhat_readme.txt

 you will need to do this again.
 -------------------------------------------------------------------------------
 % export PATH=/usr/pgsql-9.1/bin:$PATH
-% export PATH=/usr/pgsql-9.1/lib:$PATH
-% export PATH=/usr/pgsql-9.1/include:$PATH
 -------------------------------------------------------------------------------

-Check that the pg_config library's location is part of the PATH.
+Check that pg_config and psql are on the PATH.
 -------------------------------------------------------------------------------
 % which pg_config
 /usr/pgsql-9.1/bin/pg_config
+% which psql
+/usr/pgsql-9.1/bin/psql
 -------------------------------------------------------------------------------
-If the system cannot find pg_config, pip will not be able to compile the psycopg2 module.
+If the system cannot find pg_config and psql, pip will not be able to compile the psycopg2 module.

 Run the script with --pip:
 -------------------------------------------------------------------------------